Sinister Grift

-Sinister Grift is the eighth studio album by American musician Panda Bear, released on February 28, 2025 on Domino Recording Company.
-Primarily a collaboration between Panda Bear and his Animal Collective bandmate Deakin, the album was co-produced by the pair, with additional contributions from their bandmates Geologist and Avey Tare, The Spirit of the Beehive's Rivka Ravede and Cindy Lee.
+Sinister Grift is the seventh studio album by American musician Panda Bear, released on February 28, 2025, on Domino Recording Company.
+Primarily a collaboration between Panda Bear and his Animal Collective bandmate Deakin, the album was co-produced by the pair, with additional contributions from their bandmates Geologist and Avey Tare, the Spirit of the Beehive's Rivka Ravede and Cindy Lee.

 Background and recording

 Sinister Grift was recorded at Noah Lennox' own Estudio Campo in Lisbon, Portugal.
 He co-produced the album with Animal Collective bandmate Josh Dibb, also known as Deakin.
 Dibb described work on the album as a "sacred and warm return" between the two, combining "30 years" of songwriting together as part of the band as well as a "new chapter" for Lennox.

 Critical reception

 On Metacritic, which assigns a normalized score out of 100 to ratings from mainstream publications, the album received a weighted mean score of 81 based on 15 reviews, indicating "universal acclaim".
 Sadie Sartini Garner of Pitchfork awarded Sinister Grift the distinction of Best New Music and praised the emotional complexity displayed by Panda Bear on the album.
 Garner observed that the artist appears to be "falling apart" but is ultimately "cool with chilling" until it gets better.
 In a four-star review, Andrew Male of Mojo noticed a "dubious uplift" throughout the record which eventually reveals an "exquisite melancholy introspection", sprinkled with "optimism" as well as "sadness".
 The Guardians Alexis Petridis highlighted the "striking emotional arc" as presented by Lennox, with plenty of "playlistable psych-pop" that "turns introspective".

 In a mixed review, Charles Lyons-Burt at Slant Magazine acknowledged the "affable and good-natured spirit" that runs through the album but also sensed that Lennox might have not felt "entirely comfortable" venturing "into rock terrain" as he did on the record.
 In a two-star review, Franz Mauerer of Laut.de opined that Lennox became "weirdly predictable" and described the album as "boring".
 Mauerer added that the second star out of five was awarded solely for the album's "craftsmanship" and none for its entertainment value.